 Instructions

-• In the bowl of a crockpot, add the pasta, evaporated milk, whole milk, broth, paprika, onion powder, garlic powder, Dijon mustard, salt, and pepper.
+• In the bowl of a crockpot, add the pasta, evaporated milk, whole milk, broth, butter, paprika, onion powder, garlic powder, Dijon mustard, salt, and pepper.

 • Cover, and cook on high for 1 hour.